vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

-## Troubleshooting your AWS Account
+## Reference information for AWS Account

-If you encounter issues deploying a cluster to AWS EC2, review the following troubleshooting and reference content:
+If you encounter issues deploying a cluster to AWS EC2, review the following reference content:

 1. [Troubleshoot resource quotas and ports](#resource-quotas)